tcpessoa/pg-toast-jsonb/test-results-analysis.md

 - Frequent partial updates (e.g., updating metadata fields)
 - Low row counts (1-1000s of rows)

-**Default autovacuum configuration will cause runaway storage bloat**, accumulating at ~31 MB/second in our test (1.87 GB / 60s), with a bloat amplification of **5,400x** (table is 5,400 times larger than actual data).
+**Default autovacuum configuration will cause runaway storage bloat**, accumulating at ~30-35 MB/second (example: 31 MB/s), with a bloat amplification of **5,000-6,500x** (table grows to be thousands of times larger than actual data).

 ---